jayshreeanand/stacks-watchdog/README.md

 #### With Mock Data (Default)

-This mode uses mock data and doesn't require a connection to the Electroneum blockchain:
+This mode uses mock data and doesn't require a connection to the Sonic blockchain:

 ```bash
 ./start-app.sh --mock